 In 2019, the Company entered into a land lease agreement with various landowners to develop solar farm projects in Peñaranda, Nueva Ecija for a total area of 95.8 hectares.
-The land was made available for use on January 01, 2019 with one (1-year rent-free period plus 25-year term.
+The land was made available for use on January 1, 2019 with one (1)-year rent-free period plus 25-year term.
 Further, the lease is subject to renewal of five (5) years upon mutual agreement by parties.
-The land lease agreement has an annual rental of ₱45,000 per hectare, net of tax, and is subject to an increase of 5% in rental payments after ever five (5) years.
+The total annual lease payment is ₱4.3 million, net of tax.
 In this regard, the Company recognizes Right-of-Use ("ROU") assets and in effect, recognizes non-cash expenses relating to these ROU assets.

-On January 11, 2021 a Deed of Assignment was entered into between SPPPHI, as the assignor, and SPNEC, as the assignee, whereby the assignor assigned all of its rights and obligations under the said September 06, 2016 Lease Agreement.
-In March 2021, the Company and Las Piñas Agro

-Industrial Corporation executed an Addendum amending Section 4.1 (Annual Rental) and Section 4.1 (Advance Rental) to the September 06, 2016, lease agreement and agreed that the lease commencement date shall be on March 31, 2021, for the parcels of land with a total area of 169.86 hectares.
-The annual rental increased from ₱50,000.00 per hectare to ₱55,000.00 per hectare, which shall be subject to an escalation of 10% every five (5) years from the start date.
-This also resulted to an increase of 2-years advance rental from ₱17.96 million to ₱19.23 million payable within 10 days from the lease commencement date, which was recognized in the lease liability computation.
+On January 11, 2021 a Deed of Assignment was entered into between SPPPHI, as the assignor, and SPNEC, as the assignee, whereby the assignor assigned all of its rights and obligations under the said September 6, 2016 Lease Agreement.
+In March 2021, the Company and Las Piñas Agro Industrial Corporation executed an Addendum amending Section 4.1 (Annual Rental) and Section 4.1 (Advance Rental) to the September 6, 2016, lease agreement and agreed that the lease commencement date shall be on March 31, 2021, for the parcels of land with a total area of 169.86 hectares.
+The total annual lease payment is ₱9.4 million, net of tax.

 On May 31, 2021, the Company entered into a land lease agreement with various landowners with a total area of 81.75 hectares.
-The land was made available for use on May 01, 2021, with a one (1) year rent-free period or until April 30, 2022.
+The land was made available for use on May 1, 2021, with a one (1) year rent-free period or until April 30, 2022.
 The lease will expire on April 30, 2047.
 Further, the lease is subject for renewal of five (5) years or for a reasonable period upon mutual agreement by parties.
-The land lease agreement has an annual rental of ₱55,000.00 per hectare, net of tax, and is subject to an increase of 8% in rental payments after every three (3) years.
+The total annual lease payment is P4.5 million, net of tax.

 Along with the new two (2) lease agreements the Company has entered during 2021, expenses related to leases including interest and amortization expenses increased as well.
-Interest expense amounted to ₱5.62 million and ₱2.02 million as of June 30, 2021, and 2020, respectively.
-In addition to this, the Company also recognized amortization expense for these agreements amounted to ₱3.12 million and ₱0.92 million for the six (6) -month ended June 30, 2021, and 2020, respectively.
+Interest expense amounted to P5.62 million and P2.02 million as of June 30, 2021, and 2020, respectively.
+In addition to this, the Company also recognized amortization expense for these agreements amounted to P3.12 million and P0.92 million for the six (6) -month ended June 30, 2021, and 2020, respectively.